 Overall, we would say that this is the best choice of radiators as we believe it offers a very large array of options for size and thickness, this is the most important thing when considering a proper radiator.
 Having two sets of rads set out differently in terms of thickness just makes for a very flexible option when considering going for a custom cooling build.

 Most Reliable PC Radiator

 - Textured finish

 Dimensions: 398mm x 133mm x 29.6mm | Weight: | Radiator Size: 360mm | Fan Size: 3x 120mm | Fin Spacing: 16 FPI 25 Micron Copper | Warranty: Lifetime warranty for manufacturing faults | Thickness: 30mm

 Next up we have the hardware labs Nemesis 360 GTS Black Ice radiator.
 For those of you who may not know much about hardware labs, all you need to know is that they make some of the best Radiators for PC’s and over the past few years they have gained a very good reputation among consumers and gamers of all sorts.

 We loved this product for its very well accepted existence, meaning the fact that it is so widely used is sort of a guarantor to its performance.
 The product will suit most mid-range builds very nicely and you will not need to change or upgrade this radiator for the time being.
-It gives excellent thermal performance compared to other products and we think this is one of the best 360mm radiators in the world right now.
+It gives excellent thermal performance compared to other products and we think this is one of the most reliable PC radiators of size 360mm in the world right now.

 3. EKWB EK CoolStream PE 360